Last Updated on January 25, 2023

 Click here to access this special offer for Rewards Canada readers

-Dragonpass is similar to Priority Pass in numbers of lounges and the passes the provide especially more so now as they inked a deal with Plaza Premium.
-This is the pass you want if you want to discounted or unlimited access to Canadian Plaza Premium lounges.
+DragonPass is similar to Priority Pass in numbers of lounges and the passes the provide especially more so now as they are the primary access partner for Plaza Premium lounges.
 Their website states they have over 1,300 lounges participating which is the same as what Priority Pass advertises.
 Their pricing is even very similar to Priority Pass.

 Tip: Sometimes you can purchase single entry passes for Plaza Premium via Dragon Pass with prices lower than Plaza Premium themselves!

-The three levels of membership that Dragonpass provides are as follows
+The three levels of membership that DragonPass provides are as follows

-Preferential Membership – full annual fee US$99
+• Preferential Membership – full annual fee US$99

-Preferential Membership – full annual fee US$219
+• Preferential Membership – full annual fee US$259

-Prestige Membership – full annual fee US$399
+• Prestige Membership – full annual fee US$429

 Website: en.dragonpass.com.cn

-Credit Cards can be a great way to gain access to many lounges in Canada and beyond.
-The majority don’t have their own programs per se but provide free membership into the Priority Pass program as mentioned above or if it is a Mastercard they have Mastercard Airport Experiences by LoungeKey.
 The cards that do have their own access programs or tie into separate ones are The Platinum Card from American Express and the Diners Club Club Rewards Mastercard.

-This is the Mack daddy card of lounge access with many different options providing access to over 1,200 business class lounges in over 130 countries around the world.
-The lounge access benefits for the Platinum Card are as follows
+This is by far the best card in Canada for business class lounge access.
+The Platinum Card offers many different options which provide access to over 1,300 business class lounges in over 130 countries around the world.

 Click here to learn more and/or to apply for The Platinum Card from American Express